Is a Detached House Better Than a Semi-Detached House?

 3) Better Neighbourhoods, Bigger Value

-Some of the west end’s most sought-after neighbourhoods—like Roncesvalles, High Park North, The Junction, and Bloor West Village—are full of charming semis.
-Choosing a semi over a detached home could mean getting into the neighbourhood you actually want to live in: closer to High Park trails, great schools, subway access, and walkable main streets packed with indie shops, cafes, and bakeries.
+Some of the west end’s most sought-after neighbourhoods, like Roncesvalles, High Park North, The Junction and Bloor West Village are full of charming semis.
+Choosing a semi over a detached home could mean getting into the neighbourhood you actually want to live in: closer to High Park trails, better schools, quicker subway access, and walkable main streets packed with indie shops, cafes, and bakeries.

-It’s the classic trade-off—location versus lot size—and more often than not, location wins.
-Especially in the west end, where the lifestyle perks of being close to everything can easily outweigh a few extra feet of backyard.
+It is the classic trade-off: location over the type of home you are in.
+And more often than not, location wins.
+Especially in the west end, where being steps from everything you love tends to matter a great deal more than a few extra feet of backyard.

 4) Strong Appreciation Potential

-While detached homes tend to grab headlines with their sky-high price tags, semi-detached homes have been quietly gaining serious value—especially in Toronto’s west end.
-Over the past decade, semis have seen impressive appreciation, thanks to growing demand for family-sized homes under $1.5M in well-connected, character-rich neighbourhoods.
+While detached homes tend to grab the headlines, semi-detached homes in Toronto’s west end have been quietly and consistently building serious value.
+Over the past decade, semis have seen impressive appreciation, driven by growing demand for family-sized homes in well-connected, character-rich neighbourhoods at price points that are becoming increasingly rare.

 What’s your ideal Toronto neighbourhood?
 The posts below can help you decide: